Unreasonable Things: The Story of Marvin Heemeyer

 The wreckage of Mountain Park Concrete's batch plant after Heemeyer's rampage.

-Deputy Kraker ran back to his car, where he exchanged his shotgun for an .223-caliber M4 rifle.
+Deputy Kraker ran back to his car, where he exchanged his shotgun for a .223-caliber M4 rifle.
 There, Kraker was joined by Colorado state troopers Dave Batura and Jack DeSanti, as well as Sheriff's Deputy John Lynch.
 Batura and DeSanti took cover behind a concrete barrier while Lynch and Kraker spoke to Cody Docheff.

 "It's Marv Heemeyer!
 I know it is!", Docheff yelled to the cops.
 "I don't think nobody's in that dozer.
 I think it's radio controlled!
 He's probably in the hills around here somewhere."